-Ladder faculty appointments at the Schools of Medicine and Public Health are made in the Traditional Track, Investigator Track, Clinician-Scientist Track, Clinician Educator-Scholar Track, and the Academic Clinician Track.
-(Prior to July 1, 2023, the Clinician Educator-Scholar Track was known as the Clinician-Educator Track and the Academic Clinician Track was known as the Clinical Track.)
+Ladder faculty appointments are made in the Traditional Track, Investigator Track, Clinician-Scientist Track, Clinician Educator-Scholar Track, and the Academic Clinician Track.
 Appointments and promotions are made in the context of department needs and the missions of the School.
 Faculty on term appointments have no entitlement to reappointment.

-Appointments at the rank of professor in all tracks except for the Academic Clinician track, and at the rank of associate professor with tenure, are expected to be full-time.
+Appointments at the rank of professor in all tracks except for the Academic Clinician Track, and at the rank of associate professor with tenure, are expected to be full-time.
 Part-time appointments in these ranks are permitted only in exceptional circumstances and only for a limited period of time (typically two years or less), per Section III.I above.
 At the time of the initial appointment, faculty at the rank of professor in the Academic Clinician Track may be appointed part-time, but unless the appointment letter stipulates that the appointment can be converted to full-time, there is no entitlement to a full-time appointment.

 Appointment or promotion to assistant professor is conferred with an initial track designation that is determined by the needs of the department and as detailed in the offer letter.

-Qualifications for initial appointment are track-specific and all tracks except for the Academic Clinician Track require promise as a scholar.
+Qualifications for initial appointment are track-specific, and all tracks except for the Academic Clinician Track require promise as a scholar.
 Promise as a teacher is also required of faculty on the Traditional, Clinician-Scientist, and Clinician Educator-Scholar Tracks.
 Faculty who provide clinical care must have evidence of excellence as a practitioner in their field.